Mount Elgon National Park Uganda

-Mount Elgon is a 4,321 meter high extinct volcano which in prehistoric times apparently, stood higher than Mount Kilimanjaro does today.
+Mount Elgon National Park Uganda is a 4,321 meter high extinct volcano which in prehistoric times apparently, stood higher than Mount Kilimanjaro does today.
 Although the mountain straddles the Kenya border, its loftiest peak Wagagai lies within Uganda and is best ascended from the Ugandan side.
-Mt.
-Elgon is an important watershed area, and its slopes support a rich variety of high-altitude vegetation zones ranging from montane forest to high open moorland studded with the other unusual vegetation such as the giant lobelia and groundsel plants.
+Mount Elgon Park is an important watershed area, and its slopes support a rich variety of high-altitude vegetation zones ranging from montane forest to high open moorland studded with the other unusual vegetation such as the giant lobelia and groundsel plants.

-Activities include day walks from Budadiri or within the Mt.
-Elgon Forest Exploration Centre; Hikes of four days or longer traverse the peaks.
+Activities include day walks from Budadiri or within the Mount Elgon National Park Exploration Center; Hikes of four days or longer traverse the peaks.
 Well worth visiting is the lovely Sipi Falls which is just outside the park gates.